-Reference Title Summary Application date of standard Application date for Group AASB 1053 Application of Tiers of Australian Accounting This Standard establishes a differential financial reporting framework consisting of two Tiers of reporting requirements for preparing general purpose financial statements: 1 July 2013 1 July 2013 Standards a.
+Reference Title Summary date of standard date for Group AASB 1053 Tiers of Australian Accounting This Standard establishes a differential financial reporting framework consisting of two Tiers of reporting requirements for preparing general purpose financial statements: 1 July 2013 1 July 2013 Standards a.
 Tier 1: Australian Accounting Standards b.
 Tier 2: Australian Accounting Standards - Reduced Disclosure Requirements Tier 2 comprises the recognition, measurement and presentation requirements of Tier 1 and substantially reduced disclosures corresponding to those requirements.
-0 11 3 The following entities apply Tier 1 requirements in preparing general purpose financial statements: For-profit entities in the private sector that have public accountability (as defined in this Standard) b.
-The Australian Government and State, Territory and Local Governments The following entities apply either Tier 2 or Tier 1 requirements in preparing general purpose financial statements: For-profit private sector entities that do not have public accountability b.
+The following entities apply Tier 1 requirements in preparing general purpose financial statements: accountability (as defined in this Star b.
+The Australian Government and Stat Local Governments The following entities apply either Tier 2 in preparing general purpose financial s For-profit entities in the private sector that have public accountability (as defined in this Standard) The following entities apply either Tier 2 or Tier 1 requirements in preparing general purpose financial statements: b.
 All not-for-profit private sector entities Public sector entities other than the Australian Government and State, Territory and Local Governments.
 Consequential amendments to other standards to implement the regime were introduced by AASB 2010-2, 2011-2, 2011-6, 2011-11 and 2012-1.